Annotation Dialog

 </div>

-)}For PDF output, the SVG overlay renders at full vector quality — pin shapes, text labels, and connector lines stay sharp at any print resolution.
+)}The SVG overlay renders at full vector quality in PDFs — shapes, text, and connector lines stay sharp at any print size.

 Notes

-visualGalleryicons should be SVGs hosted on a publicly accessible URL, not local file paths.
+visualGalleryicons must be publicly accessible SVG URLs, not local paths.